adrianleung5/Hotel-booking-management/README.md

 ### User Stories

-* As a User, I would like to be able to easily find various guest infomration with ease
+* As a User, I would like to be able to easily store various guest infomration with ease.
 * As a User, I would like to be able to differentiate the different costs for customers during their stay.
 Such as restaurant expenses and room expenses.
 * As a User, I would like to be able to easily the determine the cost of the room the customers have used
-* As a User, I would like to be able to view bookings with ease,
-* Aa a User, I would like to be able to retrieve specific booking information with ease.
 * As a User, I would like to be able to return to the main menu without having to restart the application.
 * As a user, I would like to be able to generate a bill for customers to enable them to see the costs during their stay.